digitalbricklayer/techteapotcom/content/posts/bug-labs-democratise-gadget-design-manufacture.md

 <img src="/images/uploads/2007/11/bug_logo_whiteback_sm.jpg" alt="Bug Labs Logo" align="right" />

 <a href="http://buglabs.net/">bug labs</a> has come out of stealth mode at last.
-If you've got a gadget in you screaming to get out then I've got good news. :)
+If you've got a gadget in you screaming to get out then I've got good news. :smile:

 <h2>What is the BUG?</h2>